-Today, having lived with diabetes 43 years, my condition drives my work – to help people live with, and see, diabetes differently.
-To enable those of us who live with it find something positive in the living and use diabetes as a catalyst to create a healthier, happier and more meaningful life.
+This is my focus after a dozen years working in diabetes.
+After seeing how many of us actually do well living with diabetes.
+To enable all people who live with diabetes to find something positive in the living and use diabetes as a catalyst to create a healthier, happier and more meaningful life.

 This is how I live with it.

-Toward these ends, I am sharing a new and positive approach to diabetes, the Flourishing Approach.
-The Flourishing Approach expands health professionals’ treatment repertoire.
+Toward these ends, I am sharing a new and positive approach to diabetes, what I call the Flourishing Approach.
+The Flourishing Approach expands health professionals’ treatment repertoire from how they work today to be more inclusive and in partnership.
 For people with diabetes, it’s a practice that improves our management and outcomes and increases our confidence and abilities.

-In truth, I had no idea I’d be doing this work until three events occurred in my life when I was forty-eight years old.
+In truth, I had no idea I’d be doing this work until three events occurred in my life when I was 48 years old.

 Today my mission includes helping people craft their “flourishing story” of living with diabetes.
-To see a new narrative for your life with diabetes; one that gives diabetes its place and where in the living with it you find strength, resourcefulness, self-respect, power and pride.
+To create a new positive identity going forward with diabetes and a narrative; one that gives diabetes its place and where in the living with it you find strength, resourcefulness, self-respect, power and pride.

 Before I began working in diabetes I was a Madison Avenue advertising copywriter.
-I was good at it, yet only fulfilled when I was communicating about something that served people.
-Ah, a thread from there to here.
+I was good at it, yet only fulfilled when I was communicating about something that I felt educated and served people.
+A thread from there to here.

-At 28 years old I left my job spurred by personal and professional self-development trainings I had done.
+At 28 years old I left my job spurred by a series of personal and professional self-development trainings I had done.
 I developed an inspirational greeting card business.

 I was artist, writer, marketing and sales representative.
 I was successful; I had 75 national accounts, but I wanted to bring my human potential messages to a broader audience.

 I left my native New York City for Tokyo.
-Tagged in Business Week as my company’s “secret weapon,” – a Western woman in a Japanese company – I traveled widely and developed a deeper appreciation for different cultures and peoples.
+Tagged in Business Week as my Japanese company’s “secret weapon,” – a Western woman in a very traditional Japanese advertising agency – I traveled widely and developed a deeper appreciation for different cultures and peoples.
 After six expansive years I returned home.

-The turning point I referred to earlier happened when I was 48 years old: I married, lost my job and went to a certified diabetes educator for the first time.
+The turning point I referred to earlier when I was 48 included three events: I lost my job, was getting married and went to a certified diabetes educator for the first time.
 There on the precipice of my “Second Act,” I chose to dedicate my life to helping people with diabetes and the health professionals who help us.

-Attending diabetes conferences led to main stage speaker at many – in San Antonio, San Diego, Philadelphia, Albuquerque, Tucson, Rhode Island, Melbourne, Sydney, Bangalore and Singapore.
+Attending diabetes conferences led to being a main stage speaker at many – in San Antonio, San Diego, Philadelphia, Albuquerque, Tucson, Rhode Island, Melbourne, Sydney, Bangalore and Singapore.

-It led to penning hundreds of articles, three published books and webinars, all with the intent to educate and inspire others.
+I’ve penned hundreds of articles, written three books, given webinars and presentations, all with the intent to educate and inspire others.
 I do not believe we can motivate anyone, but we can inspire and uplift others to find their own motivation.

 From an early age three things have never changed for me: the desire to help people believe in themselves, the feeling that I’m here to make a contribution and the need to listen to my heart and follow my dreams.

-While writing a post about Joslin’s 50-year medal I applied for mine even though I am still some years away.
-Yet looking toward standing at the medal ceremony, amongst so many other honorees, inspires me to keep doing, and sharing, my best.
+While writing a post about Joslin’s 50-year medal last year I applied for mine even though I am still seven years away.
+Yet, visioning standing at the medal ceremony, amongst so many other medalists, inspires me to keep doing, and sharing, my best.